 7. One hour before cooking is complete; check for the potatoes to be fork tender and then stir in the flour until dissolved and add in the kale, cream, butter, and cheese- mixing well to combine.
 Continue cooking for the last hour, again, making sure to stir everything before serving.

-8. Taste the soup and adjust seasoning to preference, if desired.
+8. Taste the soup and adjust the seasoning to your preference, if desired.
 Serve and top with bacon/cheese.

 Zuppa Toscana In The Instant Pot